Criticism of Netflix: Throttling of DVDs by mail

 The settlement was criticized because it paid out $2.5 million to attorneys for fees and costs, while offering only coupons to the class members.

-The Terms of Use have since been amended with terms that indicate such a suit would not be possible in the future:
+The Terms of Use were later amended with terms that indicate such a suit would not be possible in the future:

 These Terms of Use shall be governed by and construed in accordance with the laws of the state of Delaware, without regard to conflicts of laws provisions.
 You and Netflix agree that the United States District Court for the Northern District of California and/or the California Superior Court for the County of Santa Clara shall have exclusive jurisdiction over any dispute between you and Netflix relating in any way to the Netflix service or Web site or these Terms of Use.
 You and Netflix expressly and irrevocably consent to personal jurisdiction and venue in these courts.
 The parties agree that in any such dispute or subsequent legal action, they will only assert claims in an individual (non-class, non-representative) basis, and that they will not seek or agree to serve as a named representative in a class action or seek relief on behalf of those other than themselves.

 The Netflix website at one time featured a list of titles, "Releasing This Week" (RTW), that enabled customers to easily view new DVDs the company planned for rental release each week.
 On December 21, 2007, the company removed the link to the page without notice and replaced it with a slider system showing only four previously released movies at a time.
-The new page, called "Popular New Releases", does not list newly released DVDs for rental.
-The listing of new releases was still active, although there is was menu option that links to the page.
+The new page, called "Popular New Releases," does not list newly released DVDs for rental.
+The listing of new releases was still active, although there was a menu option that links to the page.
 On January 1, 2008, a Netflix employee unofficially stated on the Netflix Community Blog that customers used the RTW page to add newly released movies to the top of their queues, then complained about delays in receiving them after demand outstripped the supply of DVDs on hand.
 By removing the page, Netflix sought to quell complaints that these movies were not readily available.
 Critics, however, suggested this was just another Netflix attempt at throttling.